Schwindel hits tiebreaking single as Cubs beat Reds 4-3

 Schwindel is batting .441 (15 for 34) with six homers and 14 RBIs during his current eight-game hitting streak.

+“The skill set is the prerequisite for being good, and he has it,” Cubs bench coach Andy Green said.

 The Reds (73-66) lost for the seventh time in nine games.
-They began the day in third in the NL wild-card standings, a half-game back of San Diego.
+They dropped to one game back of idle San Diego for the second NL wild card.

-Codi Heuer, Scott Effross (2-0) and Adam Morgan combined for three scoreless innings in relief of Justin Steele.
+Codi Heuer, Scott Effross (2-0) and Adam Morgan combined for four scoreless innings in relief of Justin Steele.
+Morgan got three outs for his second save.

 Chicago’s bullpen has allowed two earned runs in its last 35 innings.

 Tyler Stephenson reached on an infield hit with one out in the seventh, but Heuer got Nick Castellanos to ground into a double play.